openshift/hive/docs/using-hive.md

 ```
 Note: The failureDomains section is optional and can be omitted if not required.

+#### Required Secrets
+- `nutanix-creds`: A secret containing the credentials for Prism Central.
+- `install-config`: A secret holding the OpenShift install configuration.
+- `ssh-private-key`: A secret containing the SSH private key for cluster access.

+#### Additional Considerations

+- Ensure that the `prismCentral.endpoint` and `prismElements.endpoint` addresses specified in the install-config are reachable from the environment where Hive runs.
+- The `subnetUUIDs` must correspond to existing Nutanix subnets where the cluster nodes will be deployed.

 ### ClusterDeployment

 Cluster provisioning begins when a `ClusterDeployment` is created.